hsu000001/IEDAEarthChem_paper/figures/TAS-dacite-author/caption.md

-**Figure 2a.** Author-designated classification of a rock classification (samples called “dacite” in the published work).
+**Figure 2a.** Author-designated classification of the rock classification dacite (samples called “dacite” in the published work).